hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - simplify the collection and distribution of network and security data across the enterprise
       - reduce the processing power on network routers and switches by receiving essential network and security information from multiple locations and then
       - forwarding it to a single data stream to one or more destinations
-  - deployment models
-    - On-premises: a hardware appliance or a virtual machine called Stealthwatch Enterprise
-    - Cloud-delivered: a software-as-a-service (SaaS) solution called <span style="color: #bb6600;">Stealthwatch Cloud</span>
   - <span style="color: #bb6600">Cisco Stealthwatch Cloud</span>
     - available as an SaaS product offer to provide <span style="color: #bb6600">visibility and threat detection</span> within public cloud infrastructures
     - available in Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP)
     - monitor on-premises networks: at least one Cisco <span style="color: #bb6600">Stealthwatch cloud sensor appliance</span> deployed
+    - on-premises behavior data sent to the Cisco Stealthwatch Cloud analytics platform for analysis: deploy the Cisco <span style="color: #bb6600">Stealthwatch Cloud PNM sensor</span>
+    - provide visibility and threat detection across the AWS network relying on <span style="color: #bb6600">AWS VPC flow logs</span>
+    - actions to collect full metadata information about the traffic going through their AWS cloud services
+      - send VPC Flow Logs to Cisco Stealthwatch Cloud
+      - configure Cisco Stealthwatch Cloud to ingest AWS information
   - Private Network Monitoring (PNM)
     - provide visibility and threat detection for the on-premises network
     - deliver from the cloud as a SaaS solution